-- The quarterly, half yearly and annual results of the Company's financial performances were published in two newspapers viz.
-Trinity Mirror in English and 'MakkalKural in Tamil and displayed on Company's website, www.neelamalaiagro.com. - The Annual Report is circulated to all members, and is also available on the Company's website. - The Annual Report of the Company for the financial year 2019-20 is being e-mailed to the members whose e-mail addresses are available with the depositories or are obtained directly from the members, as per section 136 of the Companies Act, 2013 and Rule 11 of the Company (Accounts) Rules, 2014 and Regulation 36 of SEBI (LODR) Regulations, 2015.
-For other members, who have not registered their e-mail addresses, the Annual Report has been sent at their registered address.
+- The quarterly, half yearly and annual results of the Company's financial performance were published in newspapers viz.
+'Trinity Mirror' & 'Financial Express' in English and 'Makkal Kural' in Tamil and displayed on Company's website, www.neelamalaiagro.com. - The Annual Report is circulated to all members, and is also available on the Company's website. - The Annual Report of the Company for the financial year 2020-21 is being e-mailed to the members whose e-mail addresses are available with the depositories or are obtained directly from the members, as per section 136 of the Companies Act, 2013 and Rule 11 of the Company (Accounts) Rules, 2014 and Regulation 36 of SEBI (LODR) Regulations, 2015.
 If any member wishes to get a duly printed copy of the Annual Report, the Company will send the same, free of cost, upon receipt of request from the member.